Documentation

 mvn jetty:run -Dvaadin.pnpm.enable=true

 You can configure system properties for Maven plugin executions.
-For instance, the following example sets a Vaadin-specific system property when running the Jetty Maven plugin:
+For instance, the following sets a Vaadin-specific system property when running the Jetty Maven plugin:

 <plugin>